 Addressing the challenge

 In order to understand how opioid misuse is impacting Kansans and how physicians might engage in this important conversation, KMS has partnered with the Kansas Hospital Association.
 Together, we have established a Joint Committee on Opiod Use which will review data related to opioid prescribing in our state and identify strategies which may assist Kansas physicians and hospitals in addressing challenges related to opioid misuse.
-The committee is expected to complete its work by Fall 2018.

 K-TRACS, our state's prescription drug monitoring program, provides physicians access to important information.
 The program has a number of valuable benefits: